heirynhr/Globetrotter/README.md

   - [ ] **VIDEO WALKTHROUGH SPECIAL INSTRUCTIONS:** For ease of grading, please film yourself using your deployed URL with the URL visible in your video.

 - [ ] **Custom Styling**: Add a personal touch to your site's design.
-  - [ ] Integrate at least one custom font using Google Fonts to add personality to your site.
+  - [ X] Integrate at least one custom font using Google Fonts to add personality to your site.
   - [ ] Experiment with at least one CSS property not covered in the lessons or labs to customize your page further.

 ### Walkthrough Video